plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 even the playing field so-to-speak.
 One small step for Asian men, one giant equity leap for mankind.

 Would that make basketball games more interesting?
 Maybe.
 I'm sure those elevator shoes would be a trip.
-But the point is, eliminating racial disproportionalities wherever we find them -- whether it's tax returns at the IRS or employment discrimination at the NBA -- is seen by many to be a good thing.
+But the point is, eliminating racial disproportionalities wherever we find them is seen by many to be a good thing.

+Whether it's tax returns at the IRS or employment at the NBA, the _Eye of Sauron_ sees all.

 [^1]: "Black Americans Are Much More Likely to Face Tax Audits, Study Finds" by Jim Tankersley,